deficollective/defiscan/src/content/protocols/aave-v3-etherfi.md

 The Aave v3 protocol can be organized in a number of logical modules: _Core Lend & Borrow_, _Reserve Parameters_, _Treasury, Aave Ecosystem Reserves & Rewards_, _GHO Stablecoin_ and _Aave Governance_.
 Each module exposes various degrees of control as explained in more detail below.
 Overall, these control vectors could result in the loss of user funds, loss of unclaimed yield or otherwise materially affect the expected performance of the protocol.

-This report only focuses on the parts that are specifically redeployed and to represent the _EtherFi_ instance, leaving out the following modules that are re-used (ie. same contracts) across the different instances (_Core_, _Prime_ and _EtherFi_) on mainnet: _Treasury, Aave Ecosystem Reserves & Rewards_, _GHO Stablecoin_ and _Aave Governance_.
+**This report only focuses on the parts that are specifically re-deployed for the _EtherFi_ instance**, leaving out the following modules that are re-used (ie. same contracts) across the different instances (_Core_, _Prime_ and _EtherFi_) on mainnet:
+- _Treasury, Aave Ecosystem Reserves & Rewards_
+- _GHO Stablecoin_
+- _Aave Governance_.

 For detailed report on the previously mentioned modules read the Aave _Core_ instance [report](/protocols/aave).

+**The permissions and upgradeability in the re-deployed contracts of the modules _Core Lend & Borrow_ and _Reserve Parameters_ are the same.** The permission owners are the same multisig accounts as on the _core_ instance.
+As a consequence the same upgradeability rating is assigned to the EtherFi report.

+> All the control vectors, apart from the [Emergency Admin](#security-council)'s privilege, are behind governance vote or if permissions are given to a multisig account, the permission is successfully restricted to prevent mis-use by using steward contracts.
+If the [Emergency Admin](#security-council) adhered to the security council standards, the _Upgradeability Risk_ would achieve a _medium_ score.
+With the current setup the Aave V3 _core instance_ achieves a _High_ centralization risk score.

 Note that the _Aave Governance_ is shared among the different instances.
 The upgrades on the _EtherFi_ instance are executed with the same mechanism as on the _Core_ instance, ie. permission to upgrade contracts in _EtherFi_ are assigned to the `Executor_lvl1` contract.

-All the control vectors, apart from the [Emergency Admin](#security-council)'s privilege, are behind governance vote or if permissions are given to a multisig account, the permission is successfully restricted to prevent mis-use by using steward contracts.
-If the [Emergency Admin](#security-council) adhered to the security council standards, the _Upgradeability Risk_ would achieve a _medium_ score.
-With the current setup the Aave V3 _core instance_ achieves a _High_ centralization risk score.

-### Core Lending & Borrowing

-This module forms the core of Aave v3's borrow & lending features and keeps track of users' positions and related protocol state.
-It centers around the `Pool` contract that governs how debt in the system can be built up, collateralized and how positions can be liquidated.
-It includes Aave v3's `aTokens` and `variableDebtTokens`.
-All of these contracts are fully upgradeable through the _Aave Governance_ [module](#aave-governance).
-An unintended (or malicious) contract upgrade can result in the loss of user funds, loss of unclaimed yield or otherwise materially affect the expected protocol performance.

-Special attention is required for the [Emergency Admin](#security-council) multisig, which owns the role `EMERGENCY_ADMIN` that allows to pause a single reserve or pause the entire core market instance (all reserves / the entire Pool).
-The [Emergency Admin](#security-council) can also disable the grace period for liquidations after discontinuing the pause and resume market activities.
-The actions by the [Emergency Admin](#security-council) are reversible, but require a governance vote.
-The [Emergency Admin](#security-council) does not adhere to the _security council requirements_, as the members of the multisig are considered _insiders_ of the Aave DAO (service providers and key voting power holders).
-In case of a market down turn the [Emergency Admin](#security-council) could mis-use the power to liquidate from a priviledged position.
-Quoting the [Aave V3 technical paper](https://github.com/aave-dao/aave-v3-origin/blob/main/docs/Aave_V3_Technical_Paper.pdf) page 16.

-> Timed with a market crash, the attacker can turn the pool off, and then atomically perform the sequence (turn-on - liquidate - turn-off), allowing him to be the sole liquidator.

-Note that all the contracts making up the money market logic and state (Pool, aTokens, variableDebtTokens, PoolConfigurator etc.) are re-deployed for each instance.

 ### Reserve Parameters

-The _Reserve Parameters_ module is responsible for maintaining and updating critical risk parameters in the Aave v3 protocol.
-Among others, these include the set of enabled collateral and loan assets, their specific _liquidation loan-to-value_ ratios, _liquidation bonuses_ or _interest rate parameters_ and _borrow and supply caps_.
-An upgradeable `PoolConfigurator` contract controls these parameters with permissions to implement changes delegated to different, specialized, multisig accounts such as the [Emergency Admin](#security-council) or [Risk Council](#security-council).
-A system of _Roles_, implemented using OpenZeppelin's ACL pattern, and _Stewards_ ensures that these multisig accounts can only implement changes in a limited range or with a certain frequency.
-This system thus limits the risk of unintended updates through the multisig accounts.
-However, an upgrade of the `PoolConfigurator` contract could remove these safeguards, for instance by assigning permissions to an _EOA_ or multisig account directly, thus reintroducing the risk of loss of funds, loss of unclaimed yield or a material change of the expected protocol performance.

 To achieve different specific dedicated risk parameters and associated guardrails the Stewards contracts are re-deployed for the _EtherFi_ instance.
 The multisig account owning permissions in the Steward contracts is the same [Risk Council](#security-council) as for the _Core_ instance.